 There are a few things retirees can do to limit the impact of IRMAA and keep yourself out of those higher brackets.

-First, you can withdrawal money from Roth or taxable brokerage accounts during the year instead of IRAs.
-This will help reduce income that counts towards the IRMAA limit.
+For example, you can withdrawal money from a Roth IRA or taxable brokerage account during the year instead of traditional IRAs.
+This will help reduce taxable income that counts towards the IRMAA limit.

 If you don’t have investments in a Roth account, you can consider doing Roth conversions which may not help you avoid IRMAA surcharges this year, but can help prevent it in future years.